brosenthal140/satellite-coverage-tracker/README.md

 - `Edge` - A public struct that represents a connection between vertices in the graph

 ### Construction
-- `GraphModel(directory, sepThresh)` - constructor that takes in a path to the data directory and a waypoint separation threshold
+- `GraphModel(directory)` - constructor that takes in a path to the data directory

 ### Mutators
 - `import()` - Performs the import process for all .tle files found in the data directory